ayushmanlakshkar/LegalConnect/README.md

 - **Frontend**: Developed using React.js for its dynamic and responsive user interface.
 - **Backend**: Powered by Python for server-side logic and data handling.
 - **Database**: MongoDB is used as the database for storing user profiles, posts, messages, and other relevant data.
-- **AI Integration**: Leveraging advanced AI capabilities for features like user-friendly summarization and personalized recommendations.
+- **AI Integration**: Leveraging advanced AI capabilities for features like user-friendly summarization using Gemini pro API and AI Legal Advisor leveraging langchain Fssi vector database functionalities .
-- **State Management**: Utilizing Redux for efficient state management and data flow within the application.

 ## Getting Started

 To run LegalConnect locally, follow these steps:

+<b>Make Sure You are running on python version >=3.9</b> (Preferably 3.10.0)

 1. Clone the repository: `git clone https://github.com/legalconnect.git`
-2. Navigate to the project directory: `cd legalconnect`
+2. Navigate to the project directory: `cd legalconnect/Backened`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
+5. Navigate to the project directory: `cd ../Frontend`
+6. Install dependencies: `npm install`
+7. Start the development server: `npm start`
+8. Navigate to the AI_Legal_Advisor : `cd ../Legal_Advisor_AI`
+9. Install dependencies: `pip install -r requirements.txt`
+10. Make Sure to run the file in order to start your flask API on Local host : `app.py`
+11. All backend frontend and Legal AI Advisor servers should be started on different termials

 LegalConnect will be accessible at `http://localhost:3000` by default.